Daimler-Garay/Daimler-Garay/README.md

 ## 🌱 Currently Learning

-- Getting deeper into **Rust** for full-stack development
+- **Rust** for full-stack development and as a bridge to learn systems-level programming
-- Learning more about LLM's and custom AI applications (MCP)
+- Anything AI related - from basic RAG models to multi-agent orchestrations to integrating AI to an existing software.
-- Shaving away at [OSSU](https://github.com/ossu/computer-science) to further expand my knowledge on CS concepts
+- Shaving away at [OSSU](https://github.com/ossu/computer-science) to further expand my knowledge on CS concepts and related mathematical concepts.

 ---